The Wonders of Tamanu Oil

 What Does Tamanu Oil Do?

-Tamanu oil contains anti-inflammatory, antibiotic, and antioxidant properties.
+As I discussed above, Tamanu oil contains anti-inflammatory, antibiotic, and antioxidant properties.

 As tamanu oil penetrates the skin, it also does an amazing job at healing incisions and clearing up the scars.